jwhiss/testvault-alerts/README.md

 This repository scrapes drug test results from TestVault and can alert via email when new results are available, including a list of clients for whom one or more individual drugs were present.
 It relies on Selenium, OCR utilities and other third‑party tools.

-**"Main" is currently not set up for deployment on most devices.
+**"Pre-deployment" is not set up for deployment on most devices.
 Using this branch will require some modifications. use the "deployment" branch instead**

 ## System Requirements